 Juried graduate student research papers will be presented throughout the day.
 University of California–Riverside Associate Professor Jeanette Kohl, Ph.D., is the keynote speaker for the symposium.
 She will present her lecture Serial Patricians: Authenticity and Duplication in Renaissance Portraiture at 5 p.m. in the AEIVA Lecture Hall, 1221 10th Ave.
 South.
 Kohl will speak about her research, which focuses on image concepts and strategies of representation in the Italian Renaissance, with a particular interest in portraiture and methodology.
 This lecture is sponsored by the John S. Jemison Fund and the UAB Department of Art and Art History.

-or visit the UAB Department of Art and Art History online or the AEIVA online.
+Admission to both the symposium and keynote lecture is free and open to the public.
+For more information, contact Jessica Dallow at email@example.com or visit the UAB Department of Art and Art History online or the AEIVA online.